 El Portet beach is just 10/15 minutes walk from the villa.
 The gently shelving beach has a Blue Flag and is ideal for families.
 There are two nice bars with good simple food, but it is not over-developed.
 A picturesque 25 minute walk along the clifftop takes you past the marina and into Moraira town.
 (You can always get a cab back!)

-|Size:||Sleeps up to 8, 4 bedrooms|
+|Size||Sleeps up to 8, 4 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|Pool:||Private outdoor pool (unheated)|
+|Pool||Private outdoor pool (unheated)|

-|General:||Central heating, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||4 bedrooms, 3 bathrooms of which 2 en suites and 1 shower room|
+|Rooms||4 bedrooms, 3 bathrooms of which 2 En suites and 1 Shower rooms|

-|Furniture:||Single beds (4), Double beds (2), Dining seating for 8, Lounge seating for 5|
+|Furniture||Single beds (4), Double beds (2), Dining seats for 8, Lounge seats for 5|

-|Outdoors:||Private outdoor pool (unheated), Balcony / Terrace, Private garden, BBQ|
+|Outdoors||Private outdoor pool (unheated), Balcony or terrace, Private garden, BBQ|

 The Costa Blanca coastline stretches nearly 200 miles south from Valencia with numerous accessible 'Blue Flag' beaches and other more secluded coves below the cliffs.
 Inland the area is mountainous with old towns, which have changed little over the centuries.
 In the foothills the land is covered with olive groves, vines, almonds and particularly oranges for which the whole of the region is famous.